 Pasta is a favorite staple among many people.
 Who doesn't like Italian food?
-However, if you're eating a gluten-free diet due to celiac disease, it can be difficult trying to give up pasta.
+However, if you're eating a gluten-free diet due to celiac disease or other reasons, it can be difficult trying to give up pasta.
 Luckily, you don't have to!

 There are healthier options for gluten-free pasta that you may have not heard of.
-Quinoa pasta and brown rice pasta are both a great alternative from the typical semolina-based pastas or whole wheat pastas.
+Quinoa pasta and brown rice pasta are both great alternatives from the typical semolina-based pastas or whole wheat pastas.

-My favorite brand is Ancient Harvest, which tastes as good if not better than the original wheat pasta.
-If you cannot find quinoa past in the store, you can order them in bulk on Amazon for a discounted price.
+My favorite brand is Ancient Harvest, which tastes as good as (if not better than) the original wheat pasta.
+If you cannot find quinoa pasta in the store, you can order it in bulk on Amazon for a discounted price.

-Quinoa is native to South America, a seed that provides a complete protein with all 9 essential amino acids.
+Quinoa is native to South America, and it's a grain that provides a complete protein with all 9 essential amino acids.

 Quinoa is especially valuable for those who prefer to reduce or completely eliminate animal protein from their diets.
-One cup of quinoa provides 9 grams of protein, high in magnesium, vitamin B12, and insoluble fiber.
+One cup of quinoa provides 9 grams of protein, and it's also high in magnesium, vitamin B12, and insoluble fiber.

 This seed-like grain has pre-biotic properties, feeding the beneficial bacteria in your digestive tract.
 It is also easily digested, allowing your body to access most of the vitamins and minerals it contains.

-Brown rice pasta is made from a grain that is truly whole, which means the bran, germ & endosperm are all present from the source.
-Brown rice flour gives you the full benefits of vitamins, minerals and antioxidants that have shown to reduce risks of diseases and cancers.
+Brown rice pasta is made from a grain that is truly whole, which means the bran, germ, and endosperm are all present from the source.
+Brown rice flour gives you the full benefits of vitamins, minerals, and antioxidants that have been shown to reduce risks of diseases and cancers.

 You'd be surprised at the taste and texture, which is similar to whole wheat pasta.
 The secret is to cook it "al dente."